-From resort days to deep backcountry missions, Patagonia’s 2019-2020 ski jacket lineup covers nearly the full gamut of possible designs.
-At the time of publishing, a grand total of eight different models are offered—not to mention insulated, 3-in-1, and standard shell variations—so there’s a lot to consider.
+From resort days to deep backcountry missions, Patagonia’s 2024 ski jacket lineup covers nearly the full gamut of possible designs.
+At the time of publishing, a grand total of nine different models are offered—one of which is available in insulated, 3-in-1, and standard shell variations—so there’s a lot to consider.
 To help you better understand Patagonia’s ski jacket line, we’ve broken down each product to highlight where it excels (or doesn’t), who it’s best for, and how they compare to one another.
 For more information, see our comparison table and buying advice below the write-ups.
-And for a wider look at the market, see our article on the best ski jackets and best women’s ski jackets.
+And for a wider look at the market, see our articles on the best ski jackets and best women’s ski jackets.

 Best for: Resort

 What we like: Great mix of comfort and warmth for resort skiers.

 What we don’t: Not super breathable and the shell isn’t as burly or protective as the pricier options below.